App Development Costs: $1,000 App vs. $10,000 App vs $100,000 App (What’s The Difference?)

 There’s some risk with independent contractors as well.
 Since they work for multiple clients, your app won’t be the only project that they’re focusing on.
 So you may not get their best effort.

-If you’re going to hire a development agency, the size of the agency will also impact the price.
+If you’re going to hire a development team, the size of the app development agency or app development company will also impact the price.